Pricing carbon emissionsThe problem: It's free to pollute

 Save lives with cleaner air

 Action to reduce fossil fuel pollution will also reduce smog, save lives and reduce the risk of disease such as asthma.
 The Canadian Medical Association estimated that in 2008 Canada's air pollution was responsible for 21,000 premature deaths, 92,000 emergency room visits and 620,000 visits to a doctor's office.
-Today, between 15 and 20 per cent of Canadian children suffer from asthma.
+Today, more than 13 per cent of Canadian children suffer from asthma.

 Create thousands of jobs in clean energy